ljc-dev/kpop-template/about.md

 ---
 title: About
-firstName: John
+firstName: JC
-lastName: Smith
+lastName: Lee
-email: foo.bar@gmail.com
+email: spaghetti@gmail.com
 permalink: "/about/"
 layout: about.njk
 ---

 # {{ title }}

 Hi, I'm {{ firstName }} {{ lastName}}.
-I'm a novice photography and designer.
-This website acts as a compendium of images I've taken over the years.
-If you'd like to learn more about me, try [sending me an email](mailto:{{ email }}).

-This is mock text, write whatever you'd like for the about me page.
-Maybe add a picture or some of your recent work!
+I'm a part time Kpop fan.
+If you want spaghetti send mail to [spaghetti@mail.com](mailto:{{ email }}).

+Jokes aside, I got introduced to Kpop while I was struggling in college.
+Then I discovered dramas and variety shows.

+One day, I'll be a successful Kpop fan and go to South Korea 😁✨!!

 ## Contact